fafifah/MyProjects/Data Science/Clustering Analysis of 2D Gaussian Distributions using K-Means Algorithm/README.md

 **Visualization of the progress of the K-Mean algorithm at each iteration**

-There is a total of 20 iteration figure.
+The progress of the k-means algorithm was visualized at each iteration, showing the movement of the centroids.
+Additionally, the process was repeated with different random initial seeds to observe the effect on the clustering results.There is a total of 20 iteration figure.
 Only the first and last few iterations are shown here.

 <img width="521" alt="image" src="https://github.com/fafifah/MyProjects/assets/136669312/8cf9f843-caee-49db-babf-926de640732d">
 <img width="518" alt="image" src="https://github.com/fafifah/MyProjects/assets/136669312/6146470f-b649-46e9-b221-2f641f92dfba">